 (My daughter sits on the bench during a family game of basketball.
 She doesn’t like this picture because she’s not smiling, but I think it’s cute.)

 Every person on a basketball team or a corporate team has a role to play.
 A basketball player may be a Scorer, Defender, Rebounder, Shot-blocker or Leader.
 When Harden comes off the bench, he brings excitement by driving to the basket and with his 3-point shots.
-He’s also the Defender who guards the star player of the other team and he can also very effectively lead the team.
+He’s also the Defender who guards the star player of the other team, and he can also very effectively lead the team.
 If you’re a Customer Service Representative, part of the role you play is to regain customer confidence after a service failure.
-You create warm experiences with customers and you build customer loyalty.
-Your role is vital to profits and growth.
-You’re just as vital to your company as James Haden is to the Thunder.
+You create warm experiences with customers, and you build customer loyalty.
+Your position is vital to profits and growth.
+You’re just as crucial to your company as James Haden is to the Thunder.

 4 Ways to Make the Most of Your Role as a Corporate Bench Player

 In the workplace, we can’t all be executives, managers or supervisors.
 Some of us are corporate bench players.
 If we play our bench position right, we will be as critical to our organization’s success as James Harden is to the Thunder’s success.
 Here are 4 ways to make the most of your corporate bench position.

 Bench players don’t want to be bench players, but you’d never know it by watching NBA bench players.
 They support and encourage their teammates.
 I’ve never seen James Harden sitting on the bench looking bored.
 He’s fiercely focused on the game, and he supports his teammates 100%.
 Good bench players support their team in every way.
 Good corporate bench players, while wanting a promotion or opportunity, are fully present during the action, even though they’re not on the front lines.
 They energetically support and encourage their teammates.